NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection

 \section{Acknowledgments}

+We appreciate Peter Athron and Ulrich Ellwanger for their insightful suggestions and helpful discussions.
 This work was supported in part by the National Natural Science Foundation of China (No. 11921003 and No. U1738210), by China Postdoctoral Science Foundation (2020M681757), and by the Key Research Program of the Chinese Academy of Sciences (No. XDPB15).